Civil Defence Information Bulletin

-Civil Defence Information Bulletin were a series of seven public information films dealing with civil defence measures individuals and families could take in the event of a nuclear attack on Great Britain.
+Civil Defence Information Bulletin were a series of seven public information films starring Robert Urquhart, dealing with civil defence measures individuals and families could take in the event of a nuclear attack on Great Britain.
 They were produced for the Home Office and the Scottish Home and Health Department by RHR Productions United Kingdom in 1964.
-The writer was Nicolas Alwyn and the producer Ronald H. Riley, and it starred Robert Urquhart.
+The writer was Nicolas Alwyn and the producer Ronald H. Riley.

 In the event of an international crisis in which nuclear war was imminent, these films were to be broadcast by all television networks in the UK, in much the same manner as the Protect and Survive films were to be broadcast from the late 1970s.
 The information provided in the films is based on Civil Defence Handbook No. 10 Advising the Householder on Protection against Nuclear Attack.

 The films

 Topics included in the films include: